cedwardsmedia/dedede/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request ^^,

-## History
-- **[_Dec 9, 2015_]: 1.1.1** Minor bug fixes
-  - Introduced donate command to allow user to make donation to the developer.
-  - Introduced `clearcache` command to flush the Kirby cache during development.
-Dedede will automatically flush Kirby's cache after an update.
-  - Fixed Issue #1 where opening an existing target directory in Finder on OS X would prevent an install due to the creation of the .DS_Store file.
-Dedede now removes this file when the `install` command is given.
-  - Cleaned up code to adhere to better conventions and to ease the possible future release of a Windows-compatible version.
-  - Rewrote `usage()` and `help()` to use heredoc format for readability.
-  - Fixed definitions of constants to prevent PHP errors on some builds of PHP
-  - Added OS detection to prevent failing attempts to operate on Windows (Dedede currently utilizes a few UNIX-only commands that prevents Windows compatibility)

-- [_Dec 6, 2015_]: 1.1.0 Added debug command, panel command, and a plethora of internal changes.
-  - Introduced `debug` command for printing out various information useful for troubleshooting and debugging real-world user scenarios.
-  - Introduced `panel` command for installing the Kirby Panel to a git-based (or Dedede-installed) copy of Kirby where the panel does not already exist.
-  - Relaxed Y/N input to accept case-insensitive "yes" and "no" entries.
-  - Introduced new internal functions and consolidated previously reused code to optimize Dedede.
-  - Added more error handlers to reduce gibberish for non-dev users.
-  - Fixed a bug where Dedede would attempt to update Panel even if it wasn't installed, thus printing an error to the screen.
-  - Fixed a bug where Dedede would not properly check for Kirby before attempting to update.
-  - Added full status checking for the install process.
-Dedede prints a status report following each step, considering failure to clone the starterkit or initalize the Kirby system folder or toolkit to be fatal errors.
-Dedede will not err out if the Panel fails to initalize, but will warn the user of the failure.
-  - Updated the installing/updating display to reflect the new status reports.

-- [_Dec 4, 2015_]: 1.0.1 Added pre-install and pre-update sanity checks.
-   - Dedede now checks to see if the target path exists and is empty.
-This will prevent most (if not all) git-based errors Dedede encounters.
-   - Dedede now checks connectivity with Github.com before attempting to clone or update Kirby.
-If we can't connect, we can't install or update, right?

-- [_Nov 22, 2015_]: 1.0 Major internal changes.
-   - Introduced `install` and `update` commands.
-   - Introduced `-v` & `--version` and `-h` & `--help` flags to print the version and help, respectively.
-   - Running Dedede without a command now prints usage information.
-   - Added sanity checks for path argument.
-(For handling `./`, `../`, etc.)

-- [_Nov 18, 2015_]: 0.1 Initial stable release

-## To-do:

-1. Add ability to check various parameters of existing Kirby installation.
-2. Add ability to "git-ify" non-git-based Kirby installation. (i.e. one downloaded explicitly as ZIP file from Kirby site)
-3. Consider adding ability to download and install Kirby themes. (long-term)
-4. Print debug info on fatal error.
-5. Think of something else to add here.

 ## Credits
 Concept and original codebase: Corey Edwards ([@cedwardsmedia](https://www.twitter.com/cedwardsmedia))